Hadamard products of hypersurfaces: Introduction

 In \cite{CMS}, the authors use this definition to describe the algebraic variety associated to the restricted Boltzmann machine, which is the undirected graphical model for binary random variables specified by the bipartite graph $K_{r,n}$.
 This variety is the $r-$th Hadamard power of the first secant variety of $(\PP^1)^n$.
 Note that \cite{CTY} concerns the case $r=2, n=4$.

 Hadamard products and powers are well-connected to other operations of varieties.
 They are the multiplicative analogs of joins and secant varieties, and in tropical geometry, tropicalized Hadamard products equal Minkowski sums.
-It is natural to study properties of this new operation, and see its effects on various varieties.
+It is then natural to study properties of this new operation, and see its effects on various varieties.

-For this reasons, in the last years, the Hadamard product of projective varieties has been widely studied from the point of view of Projective Geometry.
+For this reasons, in the last few years, the Hadamard product of the projective varieties has been widely studied from the point of view of Projective Geometry.
 The main problem in this setting is the behaviour of the Hadamard product between varieties with many zero.
-The paper \cite{BCK}, where Hadamard product of linear space is studied, can be considered the first step in this direction.
-Successively, the first author, with Calussi, Fatabbi e Lorenzini (\cite{BCFL1}) address the Hadamard product of linear varieties not necessarily in general position, obtaining, in $\mathbb{P}^2$ a complete description of the possible outcomes while, in $\mathbb{P}^3$, under suitable conditions (which can be prove to be generic), they show that, for two set $V$ and $V'$ of collinear points, $V\star V'$ consists of $| V||V'|$ points on the two different rulings of a non-degenerate quadric.
+The paper \cite{BCK}, where the Hadamard products of linear space are studied, can be considered the first step in this direction.
+Successively, the first author, with Calussi, Fatabbi and Lorenzini (\cite{BCFL1}) address the Hadamard product of linear varieties not necessarily in general position, obtaining, in $\mathbb{P}^2$ a complete description of the possible outcomes.
+In $\mathbb{P}^3$, under suitable conditions (which can be prove to be generic), can be shown that, for two set $V$ and $V'$ of collinear points, $V\star V'$ consists of $| V||V'|$ points on the two different rulings of a non-degenerate quadric.
 Then, in \cite{BCFL2}, they address the Hadamard product of not necessarily generic linear varieties and show that the Hilbert function of the Hadamard product $V\star W$ of two varieties, with $\dim(V), \dim(W)\leq 1$, is the product of the Hilbert functions of the original varieties $V$ and $W$.
 Moreover, they show that the Hadamard product of two generic linear varieties $V$ and $W$ is projectively equivalent to a Segre embedding.
-In \cite{CCFL}, the second author, with Calussi, Fatabbi e Lorenzini consider generic degenerate subvarieties $V_i\subset \PP^n$ and compute dimension and degree formulas for the Hadamard product of the varieties $V_i$.
+In \cite{CCFL}, the second author, with Calussi, Fatabbi and Lorenzini consider generic degenerate subvarieties $V_i\subset \PP^n$ and compute dimension and degree formulas for the Hadamard product of the varieties $V_i$.

 The construction of star configurations of points, via Hadamard product, described in \cite{BCK}, found a generalization in \cite{CCGVT} where the authors introduce a new construction using the Hadamard product to present star configurations of codimension $c$ of $\PP^n$ and which they called Hadamard star configurations.
 Successively, Bahmani Jafarloo and Calussi introduce a more general type of Hadamard star configuration; any star configuration constructed by their approach is called a weak Hadamard star configuration.
 In \cite{BJC} they classify weak Hadamard star configurations and, in the case $c=n$, they investigate the existence of a (weak) Hadamard star configuration which is apolar to the generic homogeneous polynomials of degree $d$.